mc-carlessi/mysql-ha-workshop/introduction/introduction.md

 ## About this Workshop

-Securing the data stored in your MySQL Server is key towards avoiding breaches and achieving Regulatory Compliance.
-This workshop covers the installation, configuration and testing of 4 of the MySQL Security Based Enterprise Features.
-We will go through how to setup and run Enterprise Audit, Enterprise Transparent Data Encryption, Enterprise FireWall and Enterprise Data Masking.
+Business Continuity is the key for modern services available 24x7.
+This workshop covers the installation, configuration and testing of replication and clustering using InnoDB ReplicaSet and InnoDB Cluster.

-Estimated Workshop Time: 2 hours (This estimate is for the entire workshop - it is the sum of the estimates provided for each of the labs included in the workshop.)
+Estimated Workshop Time: 1 hours (This estimate is for the entire workshop - it is the sum of the estimates provided for each of the labs included in the workshop.)

 ## Prerequisite